-Creditors and Debt collectors calling the wrong person can happen for a variety of reasons.
-Debtors may accidentally give the wrong number, or the number was written down incorrectly by the creditor or debt collector.
+Creditors and Debt collectors calling or texting the wrong person can happen for a variety of reasons.
+Debtors may accidentally give the wrong number, or it may be taken down wrong by a creditor or debt collector.

-In some cases, consumers may change their cell phone number without telling the creditor or debt collector.
-Then, when the phone company later reassigns the number to someone else, and the new owner of that number starts getting calls for the original owner of the number.
-Other possibilities may include having the same name as the debtor, which may result in a mix up of information.
+In some cases, consumers may change their cell phone numbers without telling the creditor or debt collector.
+Then, when the phone company later reassigns the number, the new subscriber will start getting calls for the original owner of the number.
+Other possibilities may include having the same name as the debtor which may result in a mix-up of information.

-Regardless of the reason, debt collector calls meant for the wrong person may be illegal under the TCPA.
+Regardless of the reason, debt collector calls meant for the wrong person may be illegal.
 Consumers may be able to seek compensation for these TCPA violations through legal action.

-This case is just one example of the hundreds of millions of dollars have been recovered in connection with class action lawsuits filed for the alleged violation of the TCPA against creditors (including banks, lenders, credit card companies, etc.), debt collectors, and other companies.
+This case is just one example of the hundreds of millions of dollars recovered in connection with class action lawsuits under the TCPA against creditors (including banks, lenders, credit card companies, etc.), debt collectors, and other companies.

-For example, CapitalOne paid over $75 million to resolve a TCPA class action lawsuit, AT&T Mobility paid $45 million, and Bank of America paid over $30 million.
+For example, CapitalOne paid over $75 million to resolve a TCPA class action.
+AT&T Mobility paid $45 million.
+And Bank of America paid over $30 million.